adatta1992/AutoInsights/README.md

 ### 📊 Benchmarking Sentiment Analysis for Reddit Data

 This project aimed to benchmark various sentiment analysis approaches, summarizing their performance and limitations to identify the most effective method for analyzing Reddit data.
 The insights generated from this investigation can help enable more informed strategic decisions on whether investing in a comprehensive and extensive social media monitoring project, as well as commercial use of social media data, is a value added proposition.
+The benchmarking results can be found in the model_benchmarking notebook within this repo.
 The scripts and methodology provided in this repository are modular and adaptable, allowing researchers to easily apply and benchmark these sentiment approaches on their own custom Reddit datasets for domain-specific analyses.

 ---